DeKUT-DSAIL/electric-fence-fault-detector-and-localiser/README.md

   <em>Figure 1: A TDR Electric Fence Fault Detector and Localiser</em>
 </p>

-A section of the [Dedan Kimathi University of Technology](https://www.dkut.ac.ke/) Conservancy's electric fence was used to simulate differrent faults (open circuit and short circuits).
-Using the TDR system, a square wave was applied to the fence and sampled at the input port.
-The sampled signals were saved for analysis.
-The [signals-visualisation](https://github.com/DeKUT-DSAIL/electric-fence-fault-detector-and-localiser/tree/main/signals-visualisation) directory contains a notebook that visualises the signals.
-The [tdr](https://github.com/DeKUT-DSAIL/electric-fence-fault-detector-and-localiser/tree/main/tdr) directory contains notebooks that uses a simple method of change point detection using numerical derivative to obtain time delay between incident and reflected signals.
-The distance to the point of the simulated fault from the input port was computed using the obtained time delay.
+Sections of the [Dedan Kimathi University of Technology Wildlife Conservancy (DeKUTWC)](https://conservancy.dkut.ac.ke/) and [Ol Pejeta Consrvancy](https://www.olpejetaconservancy.org/) electric fences were used to simulate open circuit and short circuit faults.
+Using the TDR system, a step-signal was applied to the fence and sampled at the input port.

 <p align="center">
   <img width="400" height="393" src="./images/tdr-system-adapter-box.jpg">